 A Reputation for Excellence

-The mission of the District 219 Board of Education is to ensure a student-focused learning environment where every student succeeds.
-The goal is to improve the academic achievement of every student through the following five interventions outlined below.
+The mission of the District 219 Board of Education is to provide an equitable, student-focused learning environment where every student graduates prepared and ready for college.

 District 219 Facts

 - D219 received the Kennedy Center Award for the Performing Arts, which honors the number one fine and performing arts education program in the nation.

 - D219 was the first district in the state of Illinois to offer every student an individualized learning plan or ILP.
 Student ILPs allow teachers, parents and student support personnel throughout the District to make data-driven decisions tailored to each student’s needs.